 - Must have successfully completed an approved DSP training program within 120 days of hire.
 An approved DSP training program is at least 40 hours of classroom training and 80 hours of on-the-job training.
 Time period for completion cannot be less than three weeks.

-- Must have a current certification (earned in DSP training) in First Aid and CPR through either the American Red Cross or American Heart Association.
+- Must have a current certification (earned in DSP training) in First Aid and CPR through either the American Red Cross or American Heart Association or certified as an Emergency Medical Technician (EMT) via the Illinois Department of Public Health or National Registry of Emergency Medical Technicians.

 What if the person hired as a DSP is already a CNA, LPN or RN?